Skip to main content

 3. Enjoy full access to all features for 7 days.

-4. If you like the features, opt for the one-time purchase.
+4. If you like the features, opt for the one-time purchase or buy the Pro version.

 Of course, there's nothing wrong with continuing with the annual subscription if you prefer!